Articles

 How do you measure training software success for operations leaders?

-Training software isn't worth the investment unless it's actually moving operational metrics.
+Training software isn't worth the investment unless it's moving operational metrics.
 A few simple measurements tell you whether it's working — or just another tool sitting in your stack.

 1. New hire ramp-up time